Network devices and their functions

 A host is any device that sends or receives traffic.
 It can be a client or a server.
 A client initiates a request for some data or a service.
 A server responds.
-A server is any computer which has software installed on it and which can respond to specific requests.
+A server is a computer that runs software specifically designed to listen for and respond to client requests.

-An IP address is the identity of a host.
-IP stands for Internet Protocol.
-Every host must have an IP address to communicate on the Internet.
+Every host must have an IP address to communicate over an IP network (including the Internet).
+IP stands for [Internet Protocol](https://itnetworkingskills.wordpress.com/2023/01/15/network-protocols-their-functions/).
 An IP (specifically, IPv4) address is comprised of 32 bits (4 bytes), represented as four octets.
 The value of each octet is represented in decimal numbers (e.g., 136.22.17.98).
-The smallest binary number you can get with 8 bits is zero; the largest is 255.
+The smallest value an octet can represent is 0 (binary 00000000) and the largest is 255 (binary 11111111).

 IP addresses are typically assigned in some sort of hierarchy.
 The breaking up of IP addresses into their different hierarchies is done through a process known as subnetting.